hughes84/ambust/README.md

 # Credits

 1. Credit to  W3 Schools for helping me resolve issues while coding throughout and when creating my sign up form.
 2. The Love running project from Code Institute was a useful guide at times also and helped me get started.
-I also referred    back to it several times for ideas.
 3. Slack was also very helpful with peer assistance on occasion when stuck with a code.
 4. GitHub for storing the projects code.
 5. Color-hex.com for colors.